Shahab Moradi: Activities

 Moradi has given talks at various Iranian universities and religious sites such as Fatima Masumeh Shrine, Imam Reza Shrine, and Shah Cheragh, and has given international speeches.

-He gave eulogies at the funerals of actor Khosrow Shakibaei, singer Morteza Pashaei, the environmentalist Mohammad Ali Inanloo, and the Iranian military officer Qasem Soleimani.
+He was the main speaker at memorial services for actor Khosrow Shakibai, singer Morteza Pashaei, TV host Farzad Jamshidi, the environmentalist Mohammad Ali Inanloo, and the Iranian military officer Qasem Soleimani.
 He also delivered a speech following an earthquake in Kermanshah, Iran.